-The method used in this study involved selecting wells within 500 m of the centerline of the Rio Grande and assigning water levels at those 12 wells to adjacent points along the river centerline (Alex Rinehart, personal communication, 2021).
-Water levels along the river reach were then modeled with an exponential curve fit at 500-m intervals along the river from south to north.
-This produced a smooth variation in water-level elevations derived from groundwater measurements and was not dependent on uncertain land- and/or river-surface elevations or the details of the surface water shallow groundwater interactions between the river and riverside drains.
+The method adopted by Rawling (2023) and also used in the present study involved selecting wells within 750 m of the centerline of the Rio Grande and assigning water levels at those 12 wells to adjacent points along the river centerline (Alex Rinehart, personal communication, 2021).
+Water levels along the river reach were then modeled with a linear curve fit at 500-m intervals along the river from south to north.
+This produced a smooth variation in water-level elevations derived from groundwater measurements and is not dependent on uncertain land- and/or river-surface elevations or the details of the surface water-shallow groundwater interactions between the river and riverside drains.

 The standard geostatistical method of regression kriging (Hengl et al., 2007) was implemented with the gstat package in R (R Core Team, 2019) to interpolate water levels between the water-level measurement points.
 The regional water-level elevation trend was modeled with third-order polynomial fit to the easting and northing coordinates of the wells and river points.
-The spatial covariance structure of the residuals from this surface was modeled with a variogram and then interpolated using spatial kriging.
-Interpolated residuals were then added to the polynomial trend surface, resulting in the 2019-2020 water-level surface (Fig. 3).
+The spatial covariance structure of the residuals from this surface (the variogram) was fit with a circular variogram model.
+The residuals were interpolated using spatial kriging.
+The interpolated residuals were then added to the polynomial trend surface, resulting in the winter 2021-2022 waterlevel surface (Fig. 4).

-It must be noted in Figure 3 and the subsequent maps that are derived from it that the accuracy of the interpolated surface is dependent on the locations of the data (i.e., wells shown in Fig. 3 and interpolation points along the Rio Grande).
-This is quantified by the kriging variance shown in Figure 4.
+It is important to recognize that in Figure 4, and the subsequent maps that are derived from it, the accuracy of the interpolated surface is dependent on the locations of the data (i.e., wells shown in Fig. 4 and interpolation points along the Rio Grande).
+This is quantified by the kriging variance shown in Figure 5.
 Results are most reliable where data are abundant (low variance) and least reliable where data are scarce (high variance).
+The 68 water-level measurements available for this study (winter 2021-2022) are much fewer than the 131 measurements available for the previous study (winter 2019-2020; Rawling, 2023).
+This greatly constrains any conclusions that may be drawn by comparing any of the results of these two studies.
+Apparent differences between the two studies, such as details of the geometry of the water-level surface, are largely a function of the much-reduced data density in the present study rather than actual water-level changes in the aquifer.

-This is particularly important when considering water-level changes.
-The same is also true of the original predevelopment water-level contours of Bexfield and Anderholm (2000), even though their contours were hand drawn rather than generated using geostatistical methods.
-The map of water-level change is based on interpolation of predevelopment water-level contours to raster surfaces using the Topo to Raster tool in ArcGIS 10.7.1 (Esri, 2019), followed by raster math operations.
+Subtracting the water-level surface from a 10-m resolution digital elevation model results in the depth-to-water map (Fig. 6).
+The map of water-level change (Fig. 7) is based on interpolation of predevelopment water-level contours to raster surfaces using the Topo to Raster tool in ArcGIS 10.7.1 (Esri, 2019; Fig. 1), followed by raster math operations.